searayeah/miem-project-parser/README.md

 ## About

-This project was used (and still can be used) to parse all [MIEM projects](https://cabinet.miem.hse.ru/#/projects/all) to Google Sheets for better search and analysis.
-To run this app Google token is required.
-The app gets all projects using public cabinet MIEM API (no token required) and sends the table to Google Sheets (using google Sheets API).
-The app was hosted on Heroku.
+This project was (and can be) used to parse all [MIEM projects](https://cabinet.miem.hse.ru/#/projects/all) to Google Sheets for better search and analysis.
+The application receives all projects using the MIEM Public Cabinet API (no token required) and sends the spreadsheet to Google Sheets (using the Google Sheets API).
+The app has been hosted on Heroku and requires a Google API token to run.